-(This post contains affiliate links that I have personally used and have found essential for pumping at work as a nurse working 12 hour shifts at the hospital.
-You can find my disclosure policy here.)
+*This post contains affiliate links that I have personally used and have found essential for pumping at work as a nurse working 12-hour shifts at the hospital.
+You can find my disclosure policy here.

 Having a new baby is both incredible and overwhelming.
-Breast feeding can be hard for new moms (it certainly was for me!).
-Once I finally got the hang of it my maternity leave was almost over and I had a whole to problem to figure out: how was I going to continue breastfeeding while working as a nurse?
+Breastfeeding can be hard for new moms (it certainly was for me!).
+Once I finally got the hang of it, my maternity leave was almost over and I had another problem to figure out: how was I going to continue breastfeeding while working as a nurse?

 If you don’t plan ahead, pumping at work can be extremely difficult.
-But with the right pumping tools and a lot of determination you will find that you can make pumping fit right into your busy nursing schedule!
+But with the right pumping tools and a lot of determination, you will find that you can make pumping fit right into your busy nursing schedule!

 I am happy to share that I have been successfully pumping as an ER nurse in a very busy level 1 trauma center for the last 13 months.
 And I still can’t believe how well it is going!
 Sure, there have been a few minor hiccups along the way (like forgetting my breast pump at home, whoops!).
-But overall the experience has been way better then I would have thought.
+But overall, the experience has been way better than I would have thought.

 I now know that I will be able to continue pumping breast milk for my baby for as long as I desire.
 I want other working moms to know that they can do this too.
 (Read more about what I have learned about pumping at work as a nurse).

-This device is the highest on the must-have items to pump at work list, for obvious reasons.
+This pumping essential is the highest on the must-have items for obvious reasons.
 Without it, you have no way to access your milk!
-I am using the Medela portable pump because it is the one that my insurance covered and it works great.
+I am using the Medela portable pump because it is the one that my insurance covers, and it works great.
 You want to make sure that you have a double pump so you can pump both breasts at once to save time.
-You can also use this bag to store your breast milk while you are away at work as long as you keep in in a refrigerator.
+You can also use this bag to store your breast milk while you are away at work as long as you keep it in a refrigerator.

 Check with your insurance to see if they cover a portable breast pump before you buy one.
 I live in California and my insurance gave me a breast pump free of charge!

 (Just a note, the different brands do not work interchangeably with each other.
 So you want to make sure you find one brand you like and stick with it!
-Otherwise you will end up with a bunch of parts that don’t work with one anther.
-You don’t need your back to work pumping supply list to be any longer then it already is!)
+Otherwise, you will end up with a bunch of parts that don’t work with one another.
+You don’t need your back-to-work pumping supply list to be any longer than it already is!)

 You will need breast milk collection storage bottles to store your milk until you get home from work.
-I use the Medela bottles because I already use the Medela pump but there are several other brands you can used as well.
-Just make sure the ones you are using are made without BPA (its a safer plastic that helps retain breast milk’s beneficial properties).
+I use the Medela bottles because I already use the Medela pump but there are several other brands you can use as well.
+Just make sure the ones you are using are made without BPA (it’s a safer plastic that helps retain breast milk’s beneficial properties).

-I also like the Medela screw on lids better then some other brands because they are leak proof.
+I also like the Medela screw-on lids better than some other brands because they are leakproof.
 (I tried a different brand and had an issue with leakage all over my packed lunch!).
 You can wash them in the sink and they are also dishwasher safe.

-For the sake of time and efficiency it is very important that you double pump at work.
-I really like this double pumping bra because it makes it possible to double pump without having to hold the pumps with with both hands.
-Once you start pumping you will find that having to hold the pumps in place is really annoying and makes it difficult to do anything else.
+For the sake of time and efficiency, it is very important that you double-pump at work.
+I really like this double-pumping bra because it makes it possible to double-pump without having to hold the pumps with both hands.
+Once you start pumping, you will find that having to hold the pumps in place is really annoying and makes it difficult to do anything else.
 It also helps prevent spilling accidents since you can remove and clean one side at a time.

 Engorgement is no joke.
 There have been a few times at work when I wasn’t able to pump on schedule and I ended up leaking through my scrubs (you could barely see it, but still!).
-As a result of that embarrassing experience I started wearing nursing pads when I was at work.
-I already wore them at home from the time my son was about 1 week old.
+As a result of that embarrassing experience, I started wearing nursing pads when I was at work.
+I already wore them at home from the time my son was about one week old.

 I use reusable nursing pads made of bamboo because I have read that many disposable pads contain absorbent chemicals which come in direct contact with your skin.
-They also run the risk of trapping moisture, especially if your are leaking.
+They also run the risk of trapping moisture, especially if you are leaking.
 This can increase the risk of mastitis, a very painful bacterial infection that will make you sick and can be dangerous if untreated.
 Disposable pads can also be expensive over time if you are frequently using them.
 I have 12 reusable nursing pads and I run them through the washer and dryer with all my other clothes.

 The beautiful thing about pumping is that you can store your breast milk in the freezer!
-So even if you have a surplus of milk you can put it away for later use.
+So even if you have a surplus of milk, you can put it away for later use.
 These little breast milk storage baggies are great because you can write the date on the top section so you know how long they have been in the freezer.

 Place them in the refrigerator for 12 hours before you need them to thaw them out.
 Or place them in a bowl of hot water for quicker use.
 These are a necessity for working moms who pump – I have used over 200 of them already!

-My freezer got a little over loaded with breast milk within the first few months that I was back at work and this milk storage organizer helped me to keep things more organized.
+My freezer got a little overloaded with breast milk within the first few months that I was back at work and this milk storage organizer helped me to keep things more organized.
 It also helped me keep the milk organized by date so I make sure to use the oldest milk first.

 One of the biggest concerns of many nurse moms who are pumping at work is cleanliness.
-After all, the hospital is a place where sick people go and it is more full of germs then pretty much anywhere.
+After all, a hospital is a place where sick people go and it is more full of germs than pretty much anywhere.
 The last thing a new mom wants to do is accidentally bring home unwanted bugs to their new baby!
-Thus, it is so important to try and keep your breast pump parts as clean as possible while you are pumping during 12 hour shifts.
+Thus, it is so important to try and keep your breast pump parts as clean as possible while you are pumping during 12-hour shifts.

-First, it is very important to try to pump in an area if the hospital that is as clean as possible.
+First, it is very important to try to pump in an area of the hospital that is as clean as possible.
 Many hospitals have a lactation room set aside for employees of the hospital.
-Talk to your administration about places that you can safely pump that are as germ-free as possible.
+Talk to your administration about places where you can safely pump that are as germ-free as possible.
 Bathroom stalls are not a place for a new mom to pump!
 You have the right to pump at work as a nurse in a sanitary place!

-For more information on successful pumping during 12 hour shifts in the hospital read How To Pump At Work As A Nurse.
+For more information on successful pumping during 12-hour shifts in the hospital, read How To Pump At Work As A Nurse.

 Here are a few essentials for keeping pumping parts clean at work: